Alphan Eşeli: Career

-In 2016, Eşeli wrote and directed the fantasy-thriller short film “Mia,” which became the eight-episode web series Yaşamayanlar (English: [Immortals]).
+In 2016, Eşeli wrote and directed the fantasy-thriller short film "Mia," which became the eight-episode web series Yaşamayanlar (English: [Immortals]).
 Spanning one night, the film focuses on the story of a vampire girl Mia and Ayşe from a conservative family in the political atmosphere of Istanbul at that time.

 In 2017, Eşeli directed the drama/science-fiction episode "Procedure" of the acclaimed Turkish web series 7 Faces (7 Yüz).
-The same year, he directed the controversial vampire-themed music video for the Turkish Hip-Hop artist Ezhel's hit song “Geceler”.
+The same year, he directed the controversial vampire-themed music video for the Turkish Hip-Hop artist Ezhel's hit song "Geceler".

 In 2018, loosely inspired by his short film "Mia", Eşeli wrote and directed Yaşamayanlar (English: [Immortals]), the first Turkish vampire drama web series.
 Comprising eight episodes, the series premiered on BluTV, a major streaming platform in Turkey.
 Eşeli also served as a producer on the show.
 The series follows the story of Mia, a 200-year-old vampire who comes to Istanbul to take revenge from the vampire who has transformed her into a bloodsucking creature.
 There she finds herself torn in an Underworld filled with corrupt businessmen, insurgent youth gangs living on the Outskirts, and hidden vampires who fight for their existence in the modern world.
 The series came to the fore especially with its Istanbul underground culture and hip-hop themes.
 In 2019, Yaşamayanlar was bought by Netflix and distributed worldwide as a Netflix Original.

-In 2019, he directed “Müjde” part of the anthology film, Once Upon A Time In The Middle East.
+In 2019, he directed "Müjde" part of the anthology film, Once Upon A Time In The Middle East.

 Personal life

 Alphan Eseli lives with his wife, Creative Director Demet Müftüoğlu Eşeli in Istanbul, Turkey.

 In 2009, Eşeli co-founded the multidisciplinary arts and culture platform ISTANBUL’74 with his wife, Demet Müftüoğlu Eşeli.
-The following year, they established the Istanbul International Arts and Culture Festival (IST.
-Festival).
+The following year, they produced the Istanbul International Arts and Culture Festival (IST.
+Festival) for Pablo Ganguli and Liberatum.
 It is an annual, three-day festival that offers a hybrid program of panels and talks, exhibitions, workshops, screenings, and performances that aim to establish and forge cultural and artistic relations, by bringing together some of the world's most talented and creative minds.

 IST.
-Festival has grown into a highly anticipated cultural event, it has broadened its reach to a wider global audience, launching new biannual editions in 2019.
+Festival has broadened its reach to a wider global audience, launching new biannual editions in 2019.
 The first one IST.FEST.ROME premiered in MAXXI Museum, Rome in May 2019.
 Previous participants include Zaha Hadid, Gore Vidal, JR, Terry Gilliam, Tilda Swinton, Harvey Keitel, Kirsten Dunst, Michael Stipe, Jefferson Hack, Carine Roitfeld, Stefano Tonchi, Franca Sozzani, and many more.